TatianaAndreaRozoManrique/Inteligencia/README.md

 Results.
 ===================
-You can see the time it takes the algorithm to reachthe target in the terminal, in the third option you can see the cost
+You can see the time it takes the algorithm to reach the target in the terminal, in the third option you can see the cost
 ![Screenshot](https://github.com/TatianaAndreaRozoManrique/Inteligencia/blob/master/Figures/4.PNG)
  Depth-first search (FDS)
  --------------------